mathtimm/verse/README.md

 # verse

-Annex to prose package for TESS follow-up observations and reporting
+ <b>verse<b> is an extension of the prose package for TESS follow-up observations and reporting.